2023 New Grantmakers Institute: Grantmaking for the 21st Century

 Jacob Martinez

-In 2014, Jacob founded Digital NEST—a technology workforce development hub providing youth in rural communities with high-demand technology skills, mentoring and hands-on experience so they can secure well-paying jobs.
-Prior, he spent nearly 10 years running a successful program funded by the National Science Foundation, encouraging underrepresented Latinos to study computer science.
-He is a 2020 recipient of the James Irvine Foundation “Leadership Award” and a 2018 Draper Richards Kaplan Foundation “Entrepreneur Fellow.”
-Jacob plans to open a Digital NEST in every overlooked community in California and to prepare youth to transform them into thriving economic centers.
+In 2014, Jacob founded Digital NEST, a technology workforce development hub that provides youth in rural communities with high-demand technology skills, mentoring, and hands-on experience so they can secure well-paying jobs.
+Prior, he spent nearly ten years running a successful program funded by the National Science Foundation, encouraging underrepresented youth to study computer science.
+He is a 2020 recipient of The James Irvine Foundation “Leadership Award” and a 2018 Draper Richards Kaplan Foundation “Entrepreneur Fellow.”
+Jacob currently sits on the board of Santa Cruz Works, Center for Rural Innovation, serves as an External Advisor to the Chancellor of UC Santa Cruz, and is on the advisory council for the Aspen Institute Technology Accountability Coalition.

 Melissa Nop